Sapd/HeadsetControl/README.md

 (Don't forget to prefix it with `./` when the application is in the current folder)

 `headsetcontrol -s 128` sets the sidetone to 128 (REAL looud).
 You can silence it with `0`.
 I recommend a loudness of 16.

+Following options don't work on all devices yet:

+`headsetcontrol -b` check battery level.
+Returns a value from 0 to 100 or loading.

+`headsetcontrol -n 0|1` sends a notification sound, made by the headset.
+0 or 1 are currently supported as values.

 ## Notice
 Headsetcontrol is distributed in the hope that it will be useful,\